benoitbryon/documentation-style-guide-sphinx/README.rst

 Style guide is mostly about syntax.
 It is not enough.

-* because writing documentation is not so easy, we need guidelines about documentation content, i.e. best-practices.
+* Because writing documentation is not so easy, we need guidelines about documentation content, i.e. best-practices.
-* because we often adapt patterns while documenting, we need helpers to generate documentation content, i.e. templates.
+* Because we often adapt patterns while documenting, we need helpers to generate documentation content, i.e. templates.

 Planning